The

 The move was watched by newspaper reporters and cameramen from all over the world.
 Pathe News had their cameras there, in one of the more rare visits to Exeter for the news organisation.
 Their camera managed to film a mouse hiding in the timbers, and the tongue in cheek narrator commented 'hope they've not brought the cat!'.
 Some joker chalked a sign on the back with the words 'On Tow'.

-It was estimated that the house weighed 21 tons and the timber cradle an additional 10 tons.
 The move up West Street was completed by the Wednesday and the house was carefully placed in its new position.
+In total, the actual move time was 4½ hours out of the four days from start to finish.
 Allowing for corners, the house was actually moved 90 metres.
 Restoration was carried out, along with a thorough treatment for woodworm.
 A leaded-light window that had been removed to the museum before the move for safe keeping was reinstalled in the building.

 The House That Moved, looks like it has always been in its present position and is a favourite on the tourist itinerary.
 It was at first occupied by an antique dealer, followed by a gem dealer but now it is a wedding dress shop.
 Its layout consists of a rear kitchen, and a first floor hall, or principal living room.
 On the top floor was the solar, or principal bedroom.
 Close by can be found the historic St Mary Steps, Stepcote Hill and No 10 and 11 West Street, two similar houses, making a very interesting, and historic corner of Exeter.
 Who could ask for more?